 Salesforce provides numerous native tools that can be used to back up your data.
 Most of these tools are manual and will only export your data – they will not restore in the event of data loss.

-The exception to this is Salesforce’s Backup & Restore tool, which was launched at Dreamforce ’21.
+The exception to this is Salesforce’s Backup native tool, which was made generally available in August 2023.

 Backup & Restore: Salesforce’s most comprehensive backup solution.
 Backup & Restore is a paid add-on, and will automatically backup, as well as restore your data in the event of data loss.